MikeHell84/Xlerion-Video-2-Anim/docs/README.md

 Xlerion - Video 2 Anim
 This project is a complete desktop application in Python that uses a graphical interface to manage a motion capture pipeline, from a video to a 3D animation file (.bvh).

-✨ Key Features
+<h3>Key Features</h3>
 Intuitive Graphical Interface: Manage the entire process with buttons and menus, without needing to use the command line.

-Multiple Capture Modes:
+<h4>Multiple Capture Modes:</h4>

-Body Pose: Captures a person's full skeleton.
+**Body Pose: Captures a person's full skeleton.**

-Hands (High Precision): Specializes in detailed finger movement.
+**Hands (High Precision): Specializes in detailed finger movement.**

-Face & Gestures: Captures a 478-point facial mesh for expressions.
+**Face & Gestures: Captures a 478-point facial mesh for expressions.**

-Flexible Capture: Use pre-recorded videos or capture in real-time from your webcam with a timer.
+**Flexible Capture: Use pre-recorded videos or capture in real-time from your webcam with a timer.**

-Session Management: Save, load, and manage all your captures in a dedicated panel.
+**Session Management: Save, load, and manage all your captures in a dedicated panel.**

-Real-Time Adjustments: Modify detection parameters to improve capture quality according to your needs.
+**Real-Time Adjustments: Modify detection parameters to improve capture quality according to your needs.**

-Export to BVH: Convert body pose data to .bvh format, compatible with most 3D software.
+**Export to BVH: Convert body pose data to .bvh format, compatible with most 3D software.**

-Multi-language and Theme Support: Interface translated into Spanish, English, and Japanese, with light and dark modes.
+**Multi-language and Theme Support: Interface translated into Spanish, English, and Japanese, with light and dark modes.**

-1. Installation Guide (Controlled Environment with Conda) To avoid compatibility issues, it is highly recommended to use the Conda environment manager.
+<h3>1.
+Installation Guide (Controlled Environment with Conda)</h3>
+**To avoid compatibility issues, it is highly recommended to use the Conda environment manager.**

 1.1.
 Install Miniconda
-If you don't have it, download and install Miniconda.
+<h4>If you don't have it, download and install Miniconda.</h4>

 Download link: Miniconda for Windows

-1.2.
-Create and Activate the Environment
+<h2>1.2.
+Create and Activate the Environment</h2>
-Open the Anaconda Prompt (miniconda3) from your Start Menu.
+*Open the Anaconda Prompt (miniconda3) from your Start Menu.*

 Create a new environment named mocap_env with Python 3.10: